sjbiaga/kittens/mt-3-OptionT/README.md

   IorT.fromOptionF(value, ifNone)
 ```

+Unlike for [`EitherT`](https://github.com/sjbiaga/kittens/blob/main/mt-2-EitherT/README.md#to-methods), although possible,
+there are no `toValidated`/`withValidated` methods, since the invalid value, rather than possibly existing in the `Either`
+(as left value), has to be passed as an "`ifNone`"-like parameter.
+If needed, emulate with `toRight(ifNone).toValidated`.

 The `toRight`/`toRightF` and `toLeft`/`toLeftF` methods convert the `OptionT` to an `EitherT`, resorting to, respectively,
 `cata` and `cataF` methods: